 In the work we are reviewing, these paths are known as traces which are left during the symbolic execution and are further abstracted or, if you will, simplified, so that a simple snippet like the following becomes two abstracted traces like this:

 abstractions subtly hint at an idea we’ve been considering, namely,

 using an intermediate representation of code before performing the

 actual encoding.
-This could be one such candidate,
+This could be one such candidate, but pseudocode,

 assembly or even some other ad hoc kind of intermediate representation

 would solve or improve on two issues at hand:

 Code from different clients will come in different programming languages.

 Protecting the customer’s code from leakage by adding another masking layer.

 Back to abstracted symbolic traces, they then proceed to encode these as

 warned you, most code encoders either work with or are heavily inspired

 GloVe exploits the intutition that when words appear